pacificlab/osu_accessible_thesis_template/README.md

 * [LaTeX Tagging Project: Usage Instructions](https://latex3.github.io/tagging-project/documentation/usage-instructions) how to ensure accessible PDFs when using LaTeX
 * [LaTeX Tagging Project: Tagging Status of LaTeX Packages](https://latex3.github.io/tagging-project/tagging-status/) to check if your package is marked as compatible with tagging (this is an ongoing development)

+**Technical requirements:** this template is designed to work with LuaLaTeX 2025-11-01 or newer (or simply: TeXLive 2026).
+This is needed for proper tagging support.
+In the future, pdflatex will only receive maintenance updates.

 ## ⭐ About:
 ### Motivation: